jones58/typespotting/README.md

 - Make a new level (4) where trick fonts are introduced - visually similar fonts to Cooper Black as tricks to test players.
 There's a folder of such fonts in my images folder, under "tricks"

 - Introduce other fonts so it could become a learning tool for budding graphic and web designers.
-I also think it's important for non-designers and people in the street to be able to recognise and deconstruct their surroundings, particularly advertising and its power over our lives.
+I think it's important for non-designers and people in the street to be able to recognise and deconstruct their surroundings, particularly advertising and its power over our lives.
 [Everything is architecture, everyone an architect!](https://pbs.twimg.com/media/Dlh_mOmWsAIN9mo.jpg)

 - Add sound effects for win/lose to make the game more interactive.

-- Sound on/off button for those who don't want backing music.
+- Sound on/off button for those who don't want backing music or sound effects.

-- Setting high score with save to local storage
+- Setting a high score with save to local storage.

-- Maybe some kind of ranking system at end like "type nerd", "type beginner" based on score.
-Or getting 90+ gets a prize, triggers something happening.
-100 is highest possible score so this could trigger something too.
+Maybe some kind of ranking system at the end like "type nerd” and "type beginner" based on score.
+- Getting 90+ and a maximum score gets two different prizes such as triggering something to happen like an animation.
+- Having a place for people to share their own images of Cooper Black

+- A link to the album the music came from on the end screen.

 ## Image Sources